Government Agencies: Franchise

 Federal Labor Officials Step Into the Lion’s Den

 The program had dramatic potential.
-NLRB General Counsel Richard Griffin and Dr. David Weil, Administrator of the Wage & Hour Division of the U.S. Department of Labor, faced a lion’s den of more than 800 lawyers representing franchisors and franchisees, none of whom want to see franchisors deemed to be joint employers of franchisee employees.
+Then-NLRB General Counsel Richard Griffin and Dr. David Weil, then-Administrator of the Wage & Hour Division of the U.S. Department of Labor, faced a lion’s den of more than 800 lawyers representing franchisors and franchisees, none of whom wanted to see franchisors deemed to be joint employers of franchisee employees.

 Yet the presentation was substantive and enlightening.
 The labor officials came across as intelligent, thoughtful, articulate and intent on enforcing the law.
 They were not doctrinaire, and they even expressed their appreciation for franchising as a business model.
 The program gave the officials an opportunity to explain why joint employment is an important tool in general and in the franchise context.